Familial natural short sleep: Differential diagnosis

-Treatment

 Prevalence

 It is estimated that approximately 1 to 3 percent of the population has the trait.
-In the U.S., natural short sleepers are part of a large group comprising 30–35% of the population who sleep less than recommended.
+In the U.S., natural short sleepers are a small part of a larger group comprising 30–35% of the population who sleep less than recommended.

 Familial natural short sleep and Alzheimer's disease

 For some unknown reason, individuals with this condition (and their associated mutations) might be genetically protected against neurodegenerative disorders, mainly those that cause dementia, such as Alzheimer's disease.

-Ying-Hui Fu did a study using animal mouse models who were genetically engineered to carry mutations associated with natural short sleep and mutations associated with an increased risk of suffering from dementia, the results showed that mice with both FNSS and dementia mutations didn't show as much symptoms of dementia as their dementia-alone predisposed mice counterparts, the same mice who had both Alzheimer's and short sleep gene mutations also had lesser amounts of Aβ plaque depositions in their hippocampuses and brain cortexes than those who only carried the Alzheimer's mutations.
+Ying-Hui Fu did a study using animal mouse models who were genetically engineered to carry mutations associated with natural short sleep and mutations associated with an increased risk of suffering from dementia; the results showed that mice with both FNSS and dementia mutations did not show as much symptoms of dementia as their dementia-alone predisposed mice counterparts. the same mice who had both Alzheimer's and short sleep gene mutations also had lesser amounts of Aβ plaque depositions in their hippocampuses and brain cortexes than those who only carried the Alzheimer's mutations.
 The FNSS-related mutations that were used in the study were DEC2-P384R and NPSR1-Y206H, and the Alzheimer's disease-related mutations were PS19 and 5XFAD.